DroidX-UI-Devices/Official_Devices/Installation/whyred.md

-How to Install x aosp for Whyred with Dynamic Partition for the First Time aka from non-Dynamic partition ROM
+# How to Install x aosp for Whyred with Dynamic Partition for the First Time aka from non-Dynamic partition ROM

-Read carefully now :-
+### Read carefully now :-

-1) Put required files (x ROM & anand dynamic partition supported ofox) to your microsd
+• Put required files (x ROM & anand dynamic partition supported ofox) to your microsd

-2) Backup any files inside internal storage
+• Backup any files inside internal storage

-3) Reboot to recovery and Go to your microsd
+• Reboot to recovery and Go to your microsd

-4) Select ofox recovery zip file from step 1
+• Select ofox recovery zip file from step 1

-then Swipe to Install

-5) Reboot to dynamic partition recovery
+• Reboot to dynamic partition recovery

-6) Select rom and flash
+• Select rom and flash

-7) Ignore any error message (because your partition didn’t yet on dynamic type)
+• Ignore any error message (because your partition didn’t yet on dynamic type)

-8) After installation complete, select “Factory Reset”
+• After installation complete, select “Factory Reset”

-9) Select “Format data/factory reset”
+• Select “Format data/factory reset”

-10) Select “Format data”
+• Select “Format data”

-11) Go back to Main Menu
+• Go back to Main Menu

-12) Select “Reboot to System”
+• Select “Reboot to System”

-Enjoy!
+### Enjoy!

-How to dirty flash build:
+## How to dirty flash build:

 • Reboot into recovery